 At What Age Can You Bathe a Puppy?

-What You’ll Need to Wash Your Dog
+How to Bathe a Doodle: Things You’ll Need to Wash Your Dog

 Dog Bath Tub